 - Supports both the Azure CLI or Visual Studio code

-How to Deploy an Azure Kubernetes Cluster
+How to Deploy an Azure Kubernetes Service Cluster

 You can define Kubernetes role-based access control (RBAC) for AKS clusters.
 By assigning multiple roles to users, permissions are extended, allowing you to set permissions for a single namespace or for an entire cluster.
 The Azure CLI provides RBAC by default whenever you create an AKS cluster.